Lungujja: Overview

 Lungujja is primarily a middle-income residential neighborhood, with upscale residencies mixed in with the more modest homes.
 Kamaanya Road, which runs from Busega to the west to Sentema Road to the east, passes through Lungujja.
 Mackay College, a private institution of secondary education, is located in Lungujja.
 During the 2000s, Lungujja has been plagued by an increase in crime, particularly, armed robbery, both random and pre-meditated.

-Lungujja remains one of the few residential neighborhoods of Kampala City that is yet to experience the rapid unplanned housing development boom common in so many other areas bordering the capital city.
+Lungujja remains one of the few residential neighborhoods of Kampala City that is yet to experience the rapid unplanned housing development rise common in so many other areas bordering the capital city.
 This could partly be attributed to minimal land segmentation resulting from old existing landlords not wishing to sub-divide land and sell off to pseudo developers.
 This has resulted in a relatively low population density in the area compared to other locales within or neighboring the capital city of Kampala.

 Development of public infrastructure has been rather slow in Lungujja.
 Only a few roads have been tarmacked.
 The National Water grid extends through the whole neighborhood.
 Electricity supply remains as unreliable as with other areas in Kampala.

 Lungujja can be accessed by road from Kampala city using Sir Albert Cook Road, also known as Namirembe - Nateete Road.
 Lungujja has been a residence of important individuals in the history of Uganda, they include Edward SSEKANDI Abu Mayanja, Katikiro Paulo Kavuma and Michael Kawalya Kagwa.